 welfare policy analysis, community organizing, advocacy, teaching (in schools of social work), and social science research.

-and even the military.
-Other social workers work as psychotherapists, counselors, or mental health practitioners, normally working in coordination with psychiatrists, psychologists, or other medical
+organizations, and even the military.
+Other social workers work as psychotherapists, counselors, or mental health practitioners, normally working in coordination with psychiatrists, psychologists, or other

-professionals.
+medical professionals.
 Additionally, some social workers have chosen to focus their efforts on social policy or academic research into the practice or ethics of social work.
-The emphasis has varied among these task
+The emphasis has varied among

-to receive a license in most states.
+program to receive a license in most states.
 In some areas, however, a social worker may be able to receive a license with a bachelor's degree in any discipline.
-The National Association of Social Workers (NASW) is
+The National Association of Social

 A person with a BSW is considered a "generalist" and the MSW is considered "a specialist or advanced generalist"; a Ph.D. or D.S.W.
 (Doctor of Social Work) generally conducts